Erin E. Buckels

 About

-Dr. Erin Buckels is an Assistant Professor of Psychology (Social-Personality area).
+Dr. Erin Buckels is an Associate Professor of Psychology (Social-Personality area).
 As the Principal Investigator of the Dark Personality Research Lab at the University of Winnipeg, Dr. Buckels uses a combination of survey and experimental methods to explore the psychological underpinnings of human cruelty.
-Much of her research centers on the Dark Tetrad of personality: subclinical sadism, psychopathy, narcissism, and Machiavellianism.
-Her current projects are supported by an Insight Grant from the Social Sciences and Humanities Research Council (SSHRC)
+Her research centers on the Dark Tetrad of personality: subclinical sadism, psychopathy, narcissism, and Machiavellianism.
+Her current projects are supported by the Social Sciences and Humanities Research Council (SSHRC)

 Interests